 Climb the Castle Tower

 I have to say I did not expect castle tower to be so… colorful?
-The castle’s crowning jewel is an elaborate watch(?) tower that you can climb as part of your ticket (costs XX).
+The castle’s crowning jewel is an elaborate watch(?) tower that you can climb as part of your ticket (check prices and the various tours offered here).
 You have to climb 162 steps of a creaking wooden staircase (don’t worry, it is safe) to get to the top.
 You will be greeted by the picture-perfect panoramic view of the classic orange rooftops of the village and the snaking river from the top of the tower!

 On your way out of the castle, don’t forget to explore the souvenirs stalls that dot the gates featuring glass spun using medieval glassblowing techniques, strange and wonderful things fashioned by blacksmiths and jewelry!